percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/using_xtrabackup/privileges.rst

   $ innobackupex --user=DBUSER --password=SECRET /path/to/backup/dir/
   $ innobackupex --user=LUKE  --password=US3TH3F0RC3 --stream=tar ./ | bzip2 -

-If you don't use the :option:`--user` option, |Percona XtraBackup| will assume the database user whose name is the system user executing it.
+If you don't use the :option:`xtrabackup --user` option, |Percona XtraBackup|
+will assume the database user whose name is the system user executing it.

 Other Connection Options
 ------------------------